|

 Visit Schwab Website

-You could also open a cash account
+You can also open a cash account

-keep your total day trades below 6% of total trades.
+instead of a margin account to avoid the PDT rule.
+Lastly, you can keep your total day trades below 6% of your total trades.

 Schwab Day Trading Tools